This post should help you learn how to remove side shoots on tomatoes and to rope your kids in to help.

 There is one question you need to answer before you know whether you should remove them, and that is "what type of tomato plant am I growing?"

-If your plant is a "cordon" variety - also called "indeterminate", then you should remove them.
+These are also called "indeterminate" types.
+If you have one of these then you should remove them.
 This means that the plant is meant to be grown on one long stem and trained upwards (on a cordon).
 They have been bred to have vigorous energy in the upwards shoots and so your aim is to concentrate all of that energy into one stem and its fruit.
 Some types are called "semi-determinate" which are mixtures, but they behave more like an indeterminate and you still need to take side shoots off.

-If your plant is a "bush" variety - also called "determinate", then you should NOT remove them.
+These are also called "determinate" types.
+Then you should NOT remove them.
 These side shoots are what makes the plant bushy and these varieties have been bred to make smaller, lower plants with lots of small branches that have less vigorous energy and to grow fruit on the new branches too.
 So leave these ones alone.

 You can find out what type you are growing by looking at the seed packet, googling the variety on the label or asking whoever you got the plant from.